LasseNiermann/lasseniermann.github.io/README.md

 * Data and content for automated tasks (personalized volume settings)
 * Saved references, urls, or text (playlists)
 * Date, Time, Server Name, and Server ID of song requests
-* Special user flags such as "Developer"
+* Special user flags such as "Developer" or "Support"
 * Special server glags such as "Nitro"

-### Data Collected When Enabled
-These items will be automatically collected if a bot is configured to perform certain actions by a server manager.
-These features are always opt-in, and thus this data will not be collected unless the corresponding feature is enabled.
-* Logs of chat messages (serverlogs)

 ### Data Collected Automatically